codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

   `cf cluster add <runtime-name> [--labels label-key=label-value] [--annotations annotation-key=annotation-value][--dry-run]`
   where:
   `--labels` is optional, and required to add labels to the cluster.
 When defined, add a label in the format `label-key=label-value`.
 Separate multiple labels with `commas`.
-  `--labels` is optional, and required to add labels to the cluster.
-When defined, add a label in the format `label-key=label-value`.
-Separate multiple labels with `commas`.
+  `--annotations` is optional, and required to add annotations to the cluster.
+When defined, add an annotation in the format `annotation-key=annotation-value`.
+Separate multiple annotations with `commas`.
   `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.